openvinotoolkit/model_server/demos/model_ensemble/python/README.md

 ## Step 2: Define required models and pipeline <a name="define-models"></a>
 Pipelines need to be defined in the configuration file to use them.
 The same configuration file is used to define served models and served pipelines.

-Use the config.json located in this directory, the content is as follows:
+Use the [config.json located here](https://github.com/openvinotoolkit/model_server/blob/develop/demos/model_ensemble/python/config.json), the content is as follows:
 ```
 ~$ cat config.json
 {